-If your child does not get a place in the main allocation or reallocation process (detailed on page 14), they will continue to be considered for any places which may become available at this school until the end of the Autumn term 2024.
-If you still want your child to be considered for any vacancies in community or voluntary controlled schools from the start of the spring term onwards (i.e., from 7 January 2025), you should contact the School Admissions and Appeals Team to put your child's name on a waiting list.
+If your child does not get a place at your preferred school in the main allocation or reallocation process (detailed on page 14), they will continue to be considered for any places which may become available at this school until the end of the Autumn term 2024.
+If you still want your child to be considered for any vacancies in community or voluntary controlled schools from the start of the spring term onwards (i.e., from 7 January 2025 to confirm), you should contact the School Admissions and Appeals Team to put your child's name on a waiting list.

-From 7 January 2025, only children on the waiting list will be considered.
+From 7 January 2025 to confirm, only children on the waiting list will be considered.
 Vacancies will always be allocated by applying the Admissions Policy.
 Length of time on the waiting list will not be a factor.